CurtTimson/curtis-timson/content/post/hosting/201805-hosting-hugo-netlify.md

 The build process can also be provided on a per-branch basis.
 This means you can verify that your current build will build and deploy successfully once it's been merged into the branch linked for continuous integration.

+GitHub Pages on the other hand, only allows a specific branch (`gh-pages`) to be deployed, and this (at least for Hugo projects) has to be the post-build version of the application, not the source.
+However, I do believe they provide better support for another static site generator, [Jekyll](https://jekyllrb.com/).

 ### Easy, free, SSL/HTTPS setup

 Netlify has an in-built ability to set up your Custom Domain with an SSL certificate, provided by [Lets Encrypt](https://letsencrypt.org/).
-Once our Custom Domain DNS has been verified, it literally takes one click to set up SSL!
+Once our Custom Domain DNS has been verified, it literally takes a few clicks to set up SSL!

 ### Content Delivery Network

 Some developers might be used to proxying their static sites through a CDN, such as [Cloudflare](https://www.cloudflare.com/), in order to improve their user's download speeds.

 However Netlify provides this support internally, removing this complication from our DNS setup.
 [Read more](https://www.netlify.com/blog/2017/03/28/why-you-dont-need-cloudflare-with-netlify/).

 ### Netlify CMS

-With the inclusion of a few javascript and configuration files, Netlify can provide a free CMS panel in which users can edit content within the Hugo application.
+With the inclusion of a few javascript and configuration files, Netlify can provide a [free CMS panel](https://www.netlifycms.org/) in which users can edit content within the Hugo application.

 This, combined with continuous integration, can provide at least the simplest features of a full stack CMS provider, such as Wordpress.